DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Discussion and Future Work

-However, achieving this symbiosis requires navigating a delicate balance of initiative.
-The goal is to reduce user burden without diminishing their agency, which presents a dual risk.
-On one hand, an overly helpful agent can lead to cognitive offloading and over-reliance.
-This concern is echoed in theories like Ego Depletion, which posits self-control as a finite resource~\cite{baumeisterEgoDepletionActive2018}, and aligns with findings that human-AI teams can underperform due to suboptimal collaboration~\cite{vaccaroWhenCombinationsHumans2024}.
-Our participants' behaviors reflected this risk; P15 admitted that with similar options, ``\textit{I'll just pick one,"} while P12 appreciated that a button allowed them to ``\textit{be lazy."} On the other hand, an agent that is too proactive can feel paternalistic and stressful, like an ``\textit{impatient customer service agent"} who was ``\textit{pressuring you to make a decision quickly"} (P16).
-Critically, our findings suggest the ideal balance is not static but dynamic, shifting with the user's growing expertise (P9, P13) or task familiarity (P8, P14-15).
-This indicates that the next frontier is moving from shared control to adaptive control, where the agent can infer and adapt to the user's cognitive state and desired level of guidance in real-time.
+We acknowledge that this approach may not be suitable for all types of tasks.
+Achieving effective human–AI symbiosis requires a delicate balance of initiative: overly helpful agents can lead to cognitive offloading and over-reliance~\cite{baumeisterEgoDepletionActive2018, vaccaroWhenCombinationsHumans2024}, whereas agents that are too proactive may feel paternalistic and stressful.
+Participants' behaviors reflected this tension; for example, P15 admitted, \textit{``I'll just pick one,''} when options were similar, while P12 appreciated a button that allowed them to \textit{``be lazy.''} P16 described overly proactive behaviors as an \textit{``impatient customer service agent''} pressuring them to make decisions.
+Our findings suggest that the ideal balance is dynamic, shifting with users' growing expertise (P9, P13) and task familiarity (P8, P14–15).
+This highlights the need for adaptive control, where agents can infer and adjust to users’ cognitive states and desired guidance in real-time.